School of Medicine

 Postdoctoral Research Fellow, Pathology

-Current Research and Scholarly Interests Currently working on unraveling the mechanisms of Alzheimer's disease progression utilizing mass cytometry (CyTOF) and high-dimensional imaging (multiplxed ion beam imaging - MIBI).
+Current Research and Scholarly Interests Currently working on unraveling the mechanisms of Alzheimer's disease progression and resilience utilizing mass cytometry (CyTOF) and high-dimensional imaging (multiplexed ion beam imaging - MIBI).

 Previously worked on evaluating the role of immune cells in allergic pathogenesis (IgE+ B cells, regulatory B cells or Bregs, basophils, type 2 innate lymphoid cells, eosinophils).